w3c/wai-tutorials/content/carousels/full-code.md

     carousel.appendChild(ctrls);

-    // If the carousel is animated or a slide navigation is requested in the settings, anoter unordered list that contains those elements is added.
+    // If the carousel is animated or a slide navigation is requested in the settings, another unordered list that contains those elements is added.
 (Note that you cannot supress the navigation when it is animated.) if (settings.slidenav || settings.animate) {
       slidenav = document.createElement('ul');